Kava-Labs/oros/demo.md

 ## Architecture

+- We register the tools necessary to turn natural language into specific actions
 - Tools are grouped into messages and queries
-    - Message: "Send 100 USDt to ...."
+    - Messages execute transactions: "Send 100 USDt to ...."
-    - Query: "What is my USDt balance?"
+    - Queries return on-chain information: "What is my USDt balance on Kava EVM?"
+- When a user prompt corresponds to a tool call definition: , receive a response (list of token balances, transaction hash, etc.)
+    - Execute that tool call's function
+    - Receive a response
+        - Transaction status (in progress, completed)
+        - List of account balances
+        - Transaction hash
+        - Error code (if user cancels in wallet for instance)
+    - Display this information to the user with nice UX

 ## Currently Supported Workflows